 - LBTT(S)A 2013 Sch 14: apportionment for the Scottish portion under LBTT.

 The apportionment is on a just-and-reasonable basis with no prescribed statutory formula.
-Three returns may be required (one to HMRC on the English portion, one to the Welsh Revenue Authority on the Welsh portion, one to Revenue Scotland on the Scottish portion if relevant).
-The additional-dwellings triggers are tested on each jurisdiction's share separately, so a buyer may face higher rates in one jurisdiction but not the other depending on the local thresholds.
+Three returns may be required (one to HMRC on the English portion, one to the Welsh Revenue Authority on the Welsh portion and one to Revenue Scotland on the Scottish portion if relevant).
+The additional-dwellings triggers are tested on each jurisdiction's share separately, so you may face higher rates in one jurisdiction but not the other, depending on the local thresholds.

 The Welsh General Anti-avoidance Rule